Beirut & Riz Bi Haleeb- Rice Pudding With Mastic & Orange Flower Blossom

-I love a really good Lebanese rice pudding.
-It is so easy to make and a blend of some of my favorite flavours.
+I always love a really good Lebanese rice pudding.
+It is so easy to make and a blend of some of my favorite flavors.
 This one in particular has one I don’t get to use so often; mastic gum.
-Mastic gum reminds me of Lebanese milk & mastic ice cream we used to have all the time growing up.
-The more I had the taller I got.
-It sucks being an adult!
+Mastic gum reminds me of the Lebanese milk & mastic ice cream we used to have all the time growing up.
 It was and still is one of my favorites.
 I love how the ice cream gains a very light stretchy pull, as a result of the mastic gum.
 You can imagine how entertaining that is when you’re a child.
-Or, maybe I was just easily entertained?
+Or maybe I was just easily entertained?

 Mastic is a gum or resin that is cultivated from the bark of the mastic tree: An evergreen tree growing in the Mediterranean.
 It’s been used for centuries as a natural gum, hence where the word mastication was derived.